Best WiFi Routers in India (2026)

 Pros

-- +4 gigabit LAN ports — most in the budget tier
+- +4 Gigabit LAN ports — most wired connections in budget tier

 Cons